jsmonjem/NeuralNetwork/README.md

 - Middle clic runs forward propagation.
 - Typing the numbers 0-9 will train the NN on the number drawn on the canvas.

+## Neural network details:

-The neural network is initially working following a stochastic aproach, you need to train the neural network one number (one training example) at a time.
+The neural network is currently working following a stochastic aproach, you need to train the neural network one number (one training example) at a time.

 The information stored in theta1 and theta2 will be erased after stopping the program.
 There is currently no way to store these values.

-## Neural network details:
   This NN takes a 20x20 grid as input: 400 inputs.
 (It can be changed with the pixels variable)

-  it has only one hidden layer with 25-neurons.
+  It has one hidden layer with 25-neurons.
 (It can be changed with the capaOculta variable)

-  and also a 10 neurons output layer.
+  Finally, the NN has a 10 neurons output layer.

-it uses a sigmoid activation function. its cost function includes a regularization term. (theta^2)
+It uses a sigmoid activation function and a constant learing rate.